 Yemen-War briefing-News-web story-2018-ENG (full story with background information, English, PDF)

-Yemen-War impact on population-Advocacy-Analysis Brief-2018-ENG (Analysis Brief in English, PDF)
+Yemen-War impact on populations-Advocacy-Analysis Brief-2018-ENG (Analysis Brief in English, PDF)

 Yemen-War briefing-News-web story-2018-ARA (full story with background information, Arabic, PDF)